 Once established, this white blooming Camellia is somewhat drought tolerant.
-In addition, this variety is popular with local birds that enjoy making nests and taking shelter in its thick, sturdy branches.
+In addition, this variety is popular with birds that enjoy making nests and taking shelter in its thick, sturdy branches.

-The White Doves Camellia reaches a mature size of 4-5′ H x 4-5′ wide.
+The White Doves Camellia reaches a mature size of 5-8′ H x 5-8′ wide.
 Because of this, it’s ideal as a hedge, specimen, accent, mass planting, or container.

-Hardy from USDA Zones 7-10, down to 0°F.
+Hardy from USDA Zones 7-9, down to 0°F.

-For a seamless planting, plant your Mine No Yuki Camellia 3 feet apart.
+For seamless planting, place your Camellias 3 feet apart.
 Alternatively, space them 5+ feet apart for gaps between plants.